Amenability, Reiter's condition and Liouville property

 \section{Convolution of systems of measures}

-We now define the convolution of two systems of measures on semigroupoids.
+In this section, we derive some basic results needed later for the convolution of two systems of measures on semigroupoids.
 Let $\cG$ be a Borel semigroupoid and $\pi = (\pi_x)_{x \in \cGu}$ a Borel system of probability measures on $\cG$.
-Given a Borel measure $\rho$ on $\cG^x$ for some $x \in \cGu$, we first define the convolution $\rho * \pi$ of $\rho$ with the system $\pi$ as the following Borel measure on $\cG^x$:
+Given a positive Borel measure $\rho$ on $\cG^x$ for some $x \in \cGu$, we first define the convolution $\rho * \pi$ of $\rho$ with the system $\pi$ as the following Borel measure on $\cG^x$: